SQL CDC Introduction

 Comments

-For example, the following read pipeline gets the latest RSS feed available
+The following read pipeline gets the latest RSS feed available

 from an HTTP/S connection previously defined, called RSS Feed